nishkohli96/my-website/README.md

 # my-website

-Created using GatsbyJS and Tailwind CSS.
+-   Created using GatsbyJS and Tailwind CSS.
+-   CI using Travis-CI

 View it on [https://nishkohli.netlify.app/](https://nishkohli.netlify.app/)